Self-Study 2 - Now We're Movin'

 Too Much Yappin'

-Following the last two devlogs, I have since been informed by my proofreader that I have been "needlessly wordy to the detriment of the reader".
+Following the last two devlogs, I have since been informed by my "proofreader" (read: older sibling that I coerced into reading my work) that I have been "needlessly wordy to the detriment of the reader".
 In short, I've been doing far too much yappin'.
 As such, the devlogs going forward will (hopefully) considerably shorter than previous entries.

 Nonetheless, on today's episode of "p̸̨̑̋ǎ̵͐̏ͅȋ̵̤̳͜ň̶̻̬͐̚ ̷̘̻̔͝a̷̺͊̎͑ň̴͚̙̞́d̶̪̞͌ ̷̟͂͂͗s̶̢̱̜͝û̴̹̼f̷͕̩̻̽̒̆f̷̪̂e̶̦̾r̴͎͙̆̄į̵̠̕n̷̞͉̈g̸̬̋", I will be working on creating animations in Blender.